h4rldev/exmeteo/README.md

 > [!CAUTION]
 > This project is in very early dev and is in no way useful yet!

-A weather & currency Converter app written in C.
+A weather & currency converter app written in C.